Azure/communication-ui-library/docs/architecture/WritingSelectors.md

 const callInfoSelector = createSelector([getCall], (call) => ({id: call.id, name: call.displayname }));
 ```

-In this _Don't_ example, the memoize dependencies array includes the whole call object, which will trigger a lot of undesired re-rendering when new participant join(which will update whole call object), and this is causing a perf regression.
+In this _Don't_ example, the memoize dependency array includes the whole call object.
+This will trigger a lot of undesired re-rendering.
+For example, every time new participants join this will trigger an undesired re-render as when a participant joins the whole call object is updated.

 Do:
 ```typescript